amyegan/html-vercel/README.md

-Example of a a pure html site that is deployed to Vercel
+Example of a pure html site that is deployed to Vercel